chrisosaurus/plot/docs/r7rs-small-compliance.md

     Plot's current support for I/O is rather lousy.

 6.13.1 Ports
-    Ports are not currently implemented.
+    Textual ports are currently being implemented.

+    The following procedures are implemented:
+        `open-output-port`
+        `close-port`

 6.13.2 Input
     the following input procedures are implemented: